parse-community/docs/_includes/ios/user-interface.md

 ### Life Cycle Methods

-Several methods are exposed that are called at major events during the data life Cycle of the table.
+Several methods are exposed that are called at major events during the data life cycle of the table.
 They are `objectsDidLoad:` and `objectsWillLoad`, which are called after the objects have loaded from the query, and right before the query is fired, respectively.
 You can override these to provide extra functionality during these events.

 ### Pagination